saraAdibnia/sara-ticketing/System/docs/frondoc.md

 # Create Tags
 _create_tag/_

-if a user wants to create a tag in this web service there are two mandatory fields **(e_name, f_name)** and no optional.
+if a user wants to create a tag in this web service there are two mandatory fields **(ename, fname)** and no optional.
 # Update Tags
 _update_tag/_

-In ordere to update a tag first the id of the tag in query params is needed and then the e_name or the f_name of the tag can be updated.
+In ordere to update a tag first the id of the tag in query params is needed and then the e_name or the fname of the tag can be updated.
 # Delete tags
 _delete_tag/_